Start location: Unclassified road 0.5km SW of Ardachy Lodge (NH 373 071)

 Please note: this military road is legally protected through its designation by Historic Scotland as a Scheduled Ancient Monument.
 It is a criminal offence to damage an ancient monument.
 The Highland Council has issued the following advice: "You can help to conserve the Corrieyairack: Please leave your vehicles before reaching the military road.
 The Corrieyairack is not maintained as a public road and is not suitable for use as one.
 Highland Council will not accept responsibility for any accident or injury caused by ignoring this warning.
 Please take precautions to minimize damage when walking on the road, such as avoiding the shortcuts that are eroding the traverses".

 Although the usual eastern starting point of the route nowadays is Laggan village, going from there west along the north side of the River Spey, the original starting point was 2km west along the A86 on the south side of the river.
 The two variants join at the bridge over the Spey 3km west of Laggan.
 Continuing west, the route goes across an aqueduct at NN553932, where a track coming north from Kinloch Laggan joins the Wade road, providing an alternative and slightly shorter start.
-About 9km west of Laggan the road passes the old barracks and former inn at Garvamore, recrosses the Spey by Garva Bridge (a Wade bridge) and continues a further 6km to Melgarve at the end of the public road.
+About 9km west of Laggan the road passes the old barracks and former inn at Garvamore, recrosses the Spey by Garva Bridge (a Wade bridge) and continues a further 6km to Melgarve.
 A short distance up the burn just east of Melgarve, another bridge is hidden in the forest.
 This crossing was originally left as a ford by Wade but was often impassible so was replaced with a bridge by General Caulfeild.

 At Melgarve (where the Soft Road for the Hoggs branches off southwest) the Corrieyairack track leaves the Spey and begins the climb WNW along the Allt Yairack to the pass, the last steep ascent in twelve zigzags.
 The 775m summit provides magnificent views, and there is a steep descent on the west side to the Allt Lagan a’ Bhainne bridge, which has recently been carefully restored to its original state.
 Continue down Glen Tarff high on the west side of the deep tree-lined gorge of the River Tarff to Culachy, and on reaching the public road go right then first left to Fort Augustus.